sourencho/sourencho.github.io/_posts/2020-05-01-what-I-worked-on-at-recurse.md

 - Organized a game jam and made the first version of [mimic](https://sourencho.itch.io/mimic) with a friend.
 <br>

-- Worked a bit with a friend on their open-world game where you can freely talk to NPCs using a language system.
+- Worked a bit with a friend on their open-world unity game where you can freely talk to NPCs using a language system.
 <br>

 - Started a Game Dev Interest Group at RC with a friend which I still attend a year and a half later!